 The first video ‘Starting to Write’ with Carlo Gebler gives invaluable information on facing the blank page and how and where to start – the key issues you need to think about.
 In ‘Telling the Story’ find out from authors Carlo Gebler, Sinead Moriarty and Declan Hughes those essential ingredients that will make your fiction sing – find out how they each develop structure, why that first draft is so important, how many characters you should have, and the importance of conflict and change.
 Great dialogue will lift your story, find out how to create a scene.
 For both new and experienced writers, this programme will get you thinking.

-The National Emerging Writer Programme is funded by Dublin UNESCO City of Literature, and aimed at new and experienced writers looking to improve their craft.
+The National Emerging Writer Programme was created by writing.ie’s Vanessa Fox O’Loughlin aka Sam Blake, and was funded by Dublin UNESCO City of Literature.
+It is aimed at new and experienced writers looking to improve their craft.
 With four Nobel Laureates and four Booker Prize winners, Ireland has produced some of the finest writers in the world – and this national initiative aims to assist the writers of the future to make their mark and continue this enviable tradition.

 Developing Your Idea

 Which Point of View and Tense Should You Use?